Context space weather

 Short warning window after flaring event calls for prediction

-Larger warning window for CMEs
+Longer warning window for CMEs

 In contrast, for CMEs there exists an early-warning window of typically 20 hours to 3.5 days, due to their lower speed of propagation through the heliosphere.
 However, the challenge with CMEs is a successful, timely case-by-case prediction of (i) the arrival time of the interplanetary CME at Earth and (ii) the degree of geoeffectiveness (i.e., the strength of the CME interaction with the terrestrial magnetosphere).
 Given the timescales involved, the most formidable of these prediction problems is clearly that of solar flares.
-That said, flares and CMEs often erupt from the same locations at the same time, so a robust method of flare prediction offers clues on whether a CME may occur.
+This said, flares and CMEs often erupt from the same locations at the same time, so a suitable, robust method of flare prediction offers clues on whether a CME may occur.

 Conditions leading to flaring